trabisdementia/xuups/trunk/modules/mytabs/readme.txt

 Follow the directions in the screen and you'll be ready to go.

-Upgrading from 2.0
+Upgrading from 2.1
 ====================

-Remove all mytabs files.
-Clean templates_c folder
-Upload new files.
-Go to System Admin > Modules, look for the mytabs icon in the list of installed modules and click in the update icon.

-Very important: You may have to CLEAR YOUR BROWSER CACHE (and inform your users about that).

-Also: If you have made your custom css you need to replace all '_' occurrences by '-' in it.
-For consistence with IE and Firefox when using zetagenesis consider adding (in your custom css) '!important' to elements like: color, background-colour, padding, margin and text-decoration
+Remove all mytabs files and upload new ones.
+You do not need to remove or update menus folder.

 Tips